SatCloP/pyrtlib/docs/source/installation.rst

     $ cd pyrtlib
     $ <desired-path>/bin/python3 setup.py install --user

-pyrtlib is now ready for use from that virtual environment.
+pyrtlib is now ready to be used from that virtual environment.

 .. note::